ntropy-esa/biochar-systems-dev/content/en/modules/1-biomass/section-3.md

 The <a href="https://phyllis.nl/" target="_blank">phyllis database</a> contains information on the composition of biomass and waste (e.g. ultimate analysis, proximate analysis).
 It is an reknown data source.
 {{% /notice %}}

-For practice, other aspects need to be considered to fully characterise a biomass resource:
+For practice, other <mark>practical aspects</mark> need to be considered to fully characterise a biomass resource:

 - How wet is the feedstock?
 It is very dry (<10%), rather wet (around 50%), or very wet (>60%)?
 High moisture levels affect for instance storage, transportation or pre-treatment requirements.

 - Is it a problematic or heterogenous feedstock?
 For instance, the composition of garden waste is known to vary from one place to another, but also in time.
 Beach cast (algae collected from beach cleaning operations) can be mixed with varying amounts of sand, which is a challenge for some industrial processing techniques.